PINTO0309/onnx2tf/README.md

       Default: False

     auto_generate_json_on_error: Optional[bool]
-      When accuracy validation detects errors greater than 1e-2, attempts to generate a parameter replacement JSON as a best-effort fix.
+      When conversion fails or accuracy validation detects errors greater than 1e-2, attempts to generate a parameter replacement JSON as a best-effort fix.
       Default: False

     check_gpu_delegate_compatibility: Optional[bool]